 - Collaborate with physicians or social workers to help treat patients

 Psychologists seek to understand and explain thoughts, emotions, feelings, and behaviour.
 Depending on the topic of study, psychologists use techniques such as observation, assessment, and experimentation to develop theories about the beliefs and feelings that influence a person’s actions.

 Psychologists often gather information and evaluate behaviour through controlled laboratory experiments, psychoanalysis, or psychotherapy.
 They also may administer personality, performance, aptitude, or intelligence tests.
-They look for patterns of behaviour or cause-and-effect relationships between events, and use this information when testing theories in their research or treating patients
+They look for patterns of behaviour or cause-and-effect relationships between events, and use this information when testing theories in their research or treating patients.

 Some psychologists work alone, which may include independent research or individually counselling patients.
 Others work as part of a healthcare team, collaborating with physicians, social workers, and others to treat illness and promote overall wellness.
-Many clinical and counselling psychologists in private practice have their own offices and can set their own schedules.
-Other typical workplaces include clinics, hospitals, rehabilitation facilities, and community and mental health centers.
+Many clinical and counseling psychologists in private practice have their own offices and can set their own schedules.
+Other typical workplaces include clinics, hospitals, rehabilitation facilities, and community and mental health centres.
 Most research psychologists work in colleges and universities, government agencies, or private research organizations.